kevL/yata/ReadMe.txt

                      operation is disabled if the table has only 1 colhead.
 - relabel head ... : relabels the head of a selected col *

-- copy col  : copies the cells of a selected col
+- copy cells  : copies the cells of a selected col
-- paste col : pastes copied cells into a selected col
+- paste cells : pastes copied cells into a selected col

 * Creating or Relabeling a colhead disallows Unicode characters (non-ASCII characters).
 This is further restricted to only alpha-numeric digits and/or